roxxe34/DishDash/README.md

-Great choice!
-Here's the updated README file for your DishDash project:

----

 # DishDash

 DishDash is a web application designed to help users manage and share their favorite recipes.
 With DishDash, you can easily create, discover, and organize recipes from around the world, all in one convenient platform.